5 Common Alloy Wheel Damages (and How to Prevent Them)

 2) Scratches and Scuffs

-Often caused by road grit, aggressive cleaning tools, or rough handling during tyre swaps.
+Commonly caused by road grit, harsh cleaning tools, or poor handling during tyre changes.

 3) Corrosion and Oxidation